<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 Print advertising still has an impact on consumers of all ages.
 In fact, researchers have found that even digitally-savvy millennials are susceptible to the power of print - 23% of millennials can connect a purchase they've made in the last 12 months to a direct mail campaign.
 Despite the fact that today's consumers are spending hours connected to their smartphones and other devices, why does print still work?

 The answer could lie in neuroscience.
-A recent study at Temple University found that printed materials were more likely to have an impact on the ventral striatum area of the brain.
+A study at Temple University found that printed materials were more likely to have an impact on the ventral striatum area of the brain.
 Researchers monitored brain activity imaging performed on consumers as they interacted with both digital and printed brand messaging.
 Since printed materials can be physically held, the brain is more likely to form lasting memories – creating an emotional response to a brand and the messaging.

 Print Builds Real Connections with Customers